BonacePatrick/Shortly-link/README.md

 ## Available Scripts

 In the project directory, you can run:

+### `npm config set legacy-peer-deps true`

+to allow you to install packages then

+In the project directory, you can run:

 ### `npm install`

-to install all dependencies then
+to install all dependencies then and run ### `npm config set legacy -peer-deps true` allow you to install packages

 In the project directory, you can run: